-Seneca Park Zoo is home to two male leaf-tailed geckos.
-They came to the Zoo in 2015 and can be found in the E.C.O.
+Seneca Park Zoo is home to five leaf-tailed geckos.
+Their habitat can be found inside the E.C.O.
 Center.

 International Union for Conservation of Nature (IUCN) Red List status: Vulnerable.